AhmedFatthy1040/Algorithms-Tasks-Spring-2023/README.md

     read n
     declare arr: array[MAX][MAX]

-    for i from 0 to n - 1 DO
+    for i from 0 to n - 1 do
-        for j from 0 to n - 1 DO
+        for j from 0 to n - 1 do
             read arr[i][j]
         end for
     end for